 Stakeholder input and the literature review was summarized into opportunities and vulnerabilities under topic categories.
 The stakeholder statement sources are indicated by a number in parentheses at the end of the statement.
-The numbers identify the stakeholders in a key at the end of the table.
+The numbers identify the stakeholders in the below key.